shirbenami/SSL-YOLO-SimCLR/README.md

-# Self-Supervised Learning and Fine-Tuning with YOLOv8
+# Self-Supervised Learning for Small Object Detection and Fine-Tuning with YOLOv8
 This repository contains a project focused on leveraging YOLOv8 for self-supervised learning (SSL) using SimCLR principles and fine-tuning it on a labeled dataset.
 The project includes SSL training, fine-tuning, supervised training, and detailed evaluation tools to compare the benefits of SSL-pretrained backbones.

 ## Project Overview